 Exercise is a good outlet for the stress of wedding planning.
 It triggers the release of endorphins, which then boosts your moods.
 Of course, there’s also the benefit of getting in good shape just before your big day.
 Rather than hitting the gym alone or with your friend, why don’t you work out with your fiancé?
 This will make for a good bonding activity.

-If time and budget permits, try outdoor activities.
+If time and budget permit, try outdoor activities.
 Go hike on a mountain.
 Explore river rafting.
 Experience surfing or spelunking.
 These sports will allow you to release that tension from wedding planning, and at the same time, learn new things about each other.
 The latter is important.
 Engage in meaningful talks with your partner to know them more deeply.

 Find Romance in the Little Things

 Most of the wedding preps aren’t exactly romantic, like choosing table linens and finding a good DJ.
 But there are lots of ways to find sweet things in the most unromantic stuff.
-For instance, when you’re going through the boring task of picking linens for the tables, think about doing this with your lifetime partner for your future home, with probably a second baby on the way.
+For instance, when you’re going through the boring task of picking linens for the tables, think about doing this with your life partner for your future home, with probably a second baby on the way.

 Or, when finding a DJ, ask them to play your love song, the song that was playing in the restaurant where you first dated.
 Reminisce together and savor in the brief memory lane trip.
 The key is to find romance in the little things.